kytos/legacy/napps/kytos/of_l2ls/README.rst

 The **of.l2ls** application is used in basic operations of switches.
-It implements the algorithm known as L2 Learning Switch, which aims to figure out which host is attached to which port.
+It implements the algorithm known as L2 Learning Switch, which aims to figure out which host is attached to which switch port.
 The switch keeps a table that stores a tuple containing the mac address (hardware address) and port number.
 So, the switch can forward the packets directly to the destination host.
 Initially this table is empty, so